For many Queens College students, summer classes offer a unique opportunity to advance the pace of their degree track.

 Students on permit to QC can only be certified for TAP at their home school within New York State.

 These requirements are in addition to the standard eligibility requirements for the TAP program.

-Students not eligible for Pell funds during Summer 2014 as a "trailer" from Academic Year 2013-2014 may request a review to use part of their Academic Year 2014-2015 Pell award for Summer 14.
-Choosing this option is likely to reduce the student's remaining Pell for Spring 2015.
-To request this review, a student must file the appropriate paperwork in the One Stop Service Center.
+Students not eligible for Pell funds during Summer 2017 as a "trailer" from Academic Year 2016-2017 may request a review to use part of their Academic Year 2017-2018 Pell award for Summer 2017.
+Choosing this option is likely to reduce the student's remaining Pell for Spring 2018.
+To request this review, a student must fill out a Summer Pell Request form in the One Stop Service Center.

-Direct Loan eligibility for Summer 2014 is based on your new FAFSA application for 2014-2015.
-After you file the FAFSA and TAP applications, and you have cleared any problems and edits, a Direct Loan Request Form must be filed with the Financial Aid Office.
-See our Direct Loan web page or ask us about requirements for filing the direct loan electronic master promissory note on the web before submitting the direct loan request papers to us.
+Direct Loan eligibility for summer is based on your new FAFSA application for the current fiscal year.
+After you file the FAFSA and TAP applications, and you have cleared any problems and edits, a Direct Loan Request Form must be completed via CUNYfirst.
+See our Direct Loan web page or ask us about requirements for filing the direct loan master promissory note on the web before submitting the direct loan request.

-Students must be matriculated in a degree program and registered for at least 6 credits in Summer I/Summer II combined, or Summer II only.
-A 2.0 cumulative GPA is required for undergraduates after 28 credits; a 3.0 is required for graduate students.
-You can file a combined application for Direct Loan for Summer 2014, Fall 2014, and Spring 2015 starting June 1 if you are also registered for Fall 2014 for at least 6 credits.
+Students must be matriculated in a degree program and registered for at least 6 credits in Summer I /Summer II combined or Summer II only.
+A 2.0 cumulative GPA is required for undergraduates after 30 credits; a 3.0 is required for graduate students.
+You can file the Direct Loan for summer starting in June.

 Percy E. Sutton SEEK program